-Breast changes or hair loss
+Breast changes or hair loss after giving birth

 Your breasts will get bigger and more firm after the birth.
 They will produce the first milk called colostrum.
 It is yellow in colour.
 Your milk then changes to a more milky (white) colour.

 There will be a bigger volume of milk about 3 days after the birth of your baby.